AbhinavMadahar/abhinavmadahar.github.io/src/treasure-hunt/locations/two-island-pond.md

 ## Next Region

-Now, you have to go to the next region.
+Now, you have to go to the next region, the West Central Busch Sultanate.
-Here's your first clue, which will take you to the first stage of the new region.
+Here's your first clue, which will take you to the first location in the new region.

 ![](https://i.ytimg.com/vi/qNoVTWSgZTk/maxresdefault.jpg)
 ![](https://i.kym-cdn.com/entries/icons/original/000/028/987/lightningspeed.jpg)